zoldax/quickresilientsoarstatistics/README.md

 This script is provided "as is" without any warranty of any kind.
 Abakus Sécurité is not responsible for any damage or data loss that may occur from using this script.
 Use it at your own risk.

+## License
+Licensed under the Apache License, Version 2.0.
+See [LICENSE](http://www.apache.org/licenses/LICENSE-2.0) for more details.